 While a great use of Citi ThankYou points is for paid travel on American (each point can be redeemed for 1.6 cents towards the cost of a paid ticket), that’s not especially useful if Melanie wants to travel in a premium cabin to Southeast Asia.

 But Citi ThankYou also partners with Singapore Airlines KrisFlyer, which is a fantastic option for travel to Asia.
 With advance planning, it shouldn’t be too difficult to find two first or business class seats on one of their routes out of the US.
-And if you each had 100,000 points, that would be more than enough for a one-way ticket.

 How many Citi cards can you apply for?

 Is it possible to pick up three Citi cards over such a short period?
 It is, actually.
 Citi’s rules when it comes to applying for new cards is as follows:

 - You can only apply for one Citi card every eight days

 - You can apply for no more than two Citi cards every 65 days

 So in theory you can apply for two cards within 65 days, and then a little over two months later you could apply for a third card.
 Given Melanie’s timeframe, it should potentially be possible to pick up three cards.

 With three credit cards you should have more than enough miles for roundtrip premium cabin tickets to Asia.

 In this instance if I could only get one card, I’d probably select the AAdvantage® Executive World Elite™ Mastercard®, as American miles are among the most useful mileage currency for travel to Asia.
 However, it’s feasible to get all three cards, and that would allow Melanie to fairly easily get a roundtrip premium cabin award to Asia.